 - 1 climbing Sherpa Guide to each member

-Either by Heli flight or a 14 days trek, you will reach Kangchenjunga basecamp of Seven Summit Treks at the altitude of 5,475m. where you will be awaited by our best Sherpa team.
+Either by Heli flight or trek, you will reach Kangchenjunga basecamp of Seven Summit Treks at an altitude of 5,475m. where you will be awaited by our best Sherpa team.
 Seven Summit has the best basecamp setup.
-Kangchenjunga basecamp lies on a rocky moraine with amazing views of massive Mt.
+Kangchenjunga basecamp lies on a rocky moraine with amazing views of the massive Mt.
 Kangchenjunga.
-You will be spending about a month at basecamp.
+You will be spending about a month at base camp.
 Each member will get a separate member tent and dining, kitchen, shower, communication, and toilet tents.
-Before we climb the mountain, the basecamp will be well settled with the best facility.
-We make big puja ceromancy for at basecamp for good luck and safe climbing.
+Before we climb the mountain, the base camp will be well settled with the best facility.
+We make big puja ceromancy at basecamp for good luck and safe climbing.

 Camp I (6,200m/20,241ft)

-For the best acclimatization, once the rope is fixed by the Sherpa team you will climb to camp I which lies at the altitude of 6200m.
-The mountaineering preparation is direct to at Yalung glacier.
+For the best acclimatization, once the rope is fixed by the Sherpa team you will climb to camp I which lies at an altitude of 6200m.
+The mountaineering preparation is direct to the Yalung glacier.
 In this section of climbing, you will encounter mixed terrain with few crevasses and ice on the section of the glacier.
 This will take you about 4 to 5 hours of climbing.
-We will have frequent rotation on camp I and back to base camp.
+We will have frequent rotations on camp I and back to base camp.